 On issues like credit cards, television, following your passions, I realize there are pros and cons.
 I’ve researched and studied them myself, but I still passionately suggest a very specific way of handling these topics.

 The same was true for the issue of combining or separating finances… until very recently.

 If someone asked me for specific advice, I’d still encourage them to combine finances in most cases.
 However, I just want people to be happy.

-Long-term relationships of any sort are complicated, emotional cluster… you know whats.
+Long-term relationships of any sort are complicated, emotional clusters… you know what.
 While some financial issues are more cut and dry in my mind – how couples treat finances isn’t.
 I’m much more in tune with that now.

 Some people have decades of financial history, assets, and responsibility that they bring – especially if the marriage is not their first.
 Others choose to stay together and never marry – complicating the legal side of the equation.
 Others are wounded (or arguably wiser) because of a past divorce or violation of trust.
 Some couples can’t marry.